The 10 Craziest Zip Lines Around the World

 Courtesy Toroverde Adventure Park

 For fearless folks, there’s El Monstruo at Toroverde Adventure Park.
-Spanning an astounding distance of 7,590 feet (1.4 miles), it’s the longest zip line in the world.
+Spanning an astounding distance of 7,590 feet (Quick mental math: how many feet in a mile?
+That’s 1.4 miles), it’s the longest zip line in the world.
 The record-breaker also reaches speeds of up to 95 miles per hour.
 Those that complete the harrowing flight (conquer “The Monster”) receive a certificate and have their name added to the coveted pilot list.
 This is what happens to your body during an adrenaline rush.

 “X-Tour”—Hocking Hills, Ohio